 I had my son in January and it was great!
 Where I live in Canada, winter gets pretty nasty, and by January, February and March we get pretty tired of it.
 It was nice to be snuggled up in the house with a newborn, while it was too cold and snowy to spend much time outside.
 Then once the baby starts getting a little older and is easier to take out, it is just in time for spring and the lovely weather!
 The only downfalls to a January baby is that it is so close to Christmas, and my son's birthday will probably fall around exam time once he is in high school.
 I love that he will be a bit older when he starts school because of the January birthday.
 Especially, now that studies are showing that boys do better when they start school a little later.

 So far, my next is due December 13th, and I am not overly thrilled about it being so close to Christmas, especially since we always host Christmas dinner at our place.
 I have a feeling, my hubby will be doing the cooking this year.

-Last edited by uselesskitty; April 10th, 2013 at 11:53 AM.Ttc a baby brother or sister for Luther Wolf!
+Last edited by uselesskitty; April 10th, 2013 at 11:53 AM.Anxiously awaiting a brother or sister for Luther Wolf, due November/15!

 Currently loving: Cassia, Dahlia, Rowan, Elowen, Clara, Hazel, Magnus and Griffin.